Georgia Offers New Avenues For Criminal Record Restrictions

 - You were denied expungement of your criminal history.

 The new law expands the types of crimes that may be restricted from your record.
-Give us a call to learn whether your criminal history may be eligible for record restrictions.
+Give Hirsch Criminal Defense a call to learn whether your criminal history may be eligible for record restrictions.

-Contact The Experienced Attorneys At Cohen & Hirsch Criminal Defense
+Contact An Experienced Attorney At Hirsch Criminal Defense

-Call an experienced attorney at Cohen & Hirsch to find out if you are eligible to have all or part of your criminal record restricted.
+Call Matt Hirsch to find out if you are eligible to have all or part of your criminal record restricted.

-We are knowledgeable in navigating the difficult process of obtaining record restrictions or correcting errors on your Georgia criminal history.
-For a free initial consultation with a lawyer, contact Cohen & Hirsch online or by calling our Atlanta office at 404-919-7096.
+Attorney Hirsch is knowledgeable in navigating the difficult process of obtaining record restrictions or correcting errors on your Georgia criminal history.
+For a consultation with a lawyer, contact Hirsch Criminal Defense via the online form or by calling the Atlanta office at 404-919-7096.